Best Leg Workouts At The Gym

 1. Stand upright with your feet together.
 You can grab a pair of dumbbells or do them without weight.

-2. Take a step forward with your right leg tracking your knees over your toes.
+2. Take a step forward with your right leg, tracking your knees over your toes.
 Sink into your right leg, bending at each knee.
 Keep going until each knee is bent at roughly 90 degrees.

-3. Push through your front leg as you step your back leg up to meet at center.
+3. Push through your front leg as you step your back leg up to meet at the center.

 4. Repeat the same movement, this time stepping forward with your left leg.